collaborativebioinformatics/starfishDiscovery/README.md

 ## Deliverables

 1. Docker workflow for `starfish`
 2. Snakemake pipeline for `starfish`
-3. DNAnexus app for `starfish`
-4. R Shiny app for vizualization of `starfish` output
+3. R Shiny app for vizualization of `starfish` output

 ## Status